-FTA administers federal funding to support a variety of locally planned, constructed, and operated public transportation systems throughout the United States including buses, subways, light rail, commuter rail, streetcars, monorail, passenger ferry boats, inclined railways, and people movers that provide safe, affordable, and dependable mobility to more than nine billion riders each year.
-The vast majority of this takes place in major metropolitan areas where public transit provides mobility to more than 30 percent of the workforce in those cities as well as large percentages of the disabled and aging population.
+The Federal Transit Administration (FTA) administers federal funding to support a variety of locally planned, constructed, and operated public transportation systems throughout the United States including buses, subways, light rail, commuter rail, streetcars, monorail, passenger ferry boats, inclined railways, and people movers that provide safe, affordable, and dependable mobility to more than nine billion riders each year.
+The vast majority of this takes place in major metropolitan areas where public transit provides mobility to more than 30 percent of the workforce in those cities, as well as to large percentages of the disabled and aging populations.
 In the largest of American cities, public transit forms the backbone of urban life without which the financial and commercial centers of the United States would simply shut down.

 FTA manages the Federal public transportation program.
 Public transportation, "transit" for short, is scheduled and on-demand local transportation service provided for, and available to, the general public.
-Every year, local agencies leverage FTA funds in combination with fares and other revenue sources to deliver more than nine billion trips on transit.
+Every year, local agencies leverage FTA funds in combination with fares and other regional, state and local revenue sources to deliver more than nine billion trips on transit.
 For millions of people, local transit provides an affordable, safe and dependable alternative to driving a car on congested roads.
 For many other Americans, transit is the vital link to employment or other activities, services, friends and family.